rmanak/simplehtml/README.md

 The keyword in this project is **self-contained**!
 There are some incredible tools out there, including [Kramdown](http://kramdown.gettalong.org/), [Rouge](http://rouge.jneen.net/) and [Jekyll](https://jekyllrb.com/) that power github's markdown syntax, highlighting and pages.
-This tools are arguably better!
+These tools are arguably better!
 However, they require
 a bit of learning curve and some libraries and having ruby installed.
 To get things working using SimpleHTML, all you need is python, perl and linux make.